20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 |$\theta$|0|0|$r^2$|0|
 |$\phi$|0|0|0|$r^2 sin^2(\theta)$|

-Note that this matrix is a function of the coordinate system, and it must be recalculated at a specific point in space where you want to apply it.
+Remember that this matrix is a function of the coordinate system, and it must be recalculated at a specific point in space where you want to use it.
 If we want to raise or lower the velocity of our geodesic, we must calculate the metric tensor *at* the position where the velocity vector is, ie $x^\mu$[^theyaretangentvectors]

 [^theyaretangentvectors]: Tensors and scalar functions are generally associated with a point in spacetime, which is their origin in a sense.
 More formally they are tangent vectors - tangent to the 'manifold' that is spacetime.
 Their origin is where you must calculate the metric tensor (and other tensors) to be able to do operations on them

 While we can evaluate whether or not a geodesic is timelike, or lightlike by using the line element, you can also directly use the metric tensor we just constructed, as such

 $$ds^2 = -d\tau^2 = g_{\mu\nu} v^\mu v^\nu$$

-Which is exactly equivalent if you multiply it out, and you might define a lightlike geodesic by saying $g_{\mu\nu} v^\mu v^\nu = 0$

 ## Numerical differentiation vs automatic differentiation